What does Special Educational Needs Mean?

 The SENCO at Spinney Hill Primary School is Bernie Ranzetta

-The Governor with responsibilty for Special Educational Needs and Disabilty at Spinney Hill Primary School is Daxa Parmar
+The Governors with responsibilty for Special Educational Needs and Disabilty at Spinney Hill Primary School are Mushtaq Giga and Moshin Malik.

 The Family Support Worker for Spinney Hill Primary School is Leona Wallace